Brexit Travel News

 What about flights to and from the EU?

-If the UK leaves the EU in March 2019 with no deal, UK and EU licensed airlines lose the automatic right to operate air services between the UK and EU.
+If the UK leave the EU without a deal on October 31 2019, UK and EU licensed airlines lose the automatic right to operate air services between the UK and EU.
 Thus, airlines would need to seek individual permissions to operate.

 The government says it would envisage granting permission to EU airlines to continue to operate and that it would expect EU countries to reciprocate.
 The European Commission has previously acknowledged that a ‘bare bones’ agreement on air services would be desirable in the event of the UK leaving with ‘no deal’.